pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1520-21-22 Linux

+These days I was studying about Linux, I am working in a Red Hat certification to gain more knowledge about Linux I started to read The Linux Command Line book.
+In my first days I learned some interesting things like the shell is a program to accept keyboard inputs from the user and send these inputs to the operating system, the most common shell programs are **bash** and **zsh**, also I learned that to interact with a shell we require a terminal emulator like iTerm, I am reading the book at the same time doing some code exercises with Java, creating some abstractions to emulate a operating system in code.
+I am happy writing code.

 ### Day 1519 Http Go Server

 Today I was writing a HTTP server with golang, I want to know how build a HTTP server with Go only for curiosity because I hear a lot of times that golang is a great language, and well create a basic HTTP server is a easy task.